Azure/fleet/docs/tutorials/ClusterMigrationDR.md

 ```
 Summary:
 - This defines a ClusterResourcePlacement named `crp-migration`.
-- The placement policy PickN selects 2 clusters.
-The clusters are selected based on the label `fleet.azure.com/location: westus`.
+- The PickN placement policy selects 2 clusters based on the label `fleet.azure.com/location: westus`.
+Consequently, it chooses Member Cluster 1 and Member Cluster 2, as they are located in WestUS.
 - It targets resources in the `test-app` namespace.

-## Migrating Applications to a Cluster in a Different Region
+## Migrating Applications to a Cluster to Other Operational Clusters
-When the clusters in WestUS go down, update the ClusterResourcePlacement (CRP) to migrate the applications to another region.
+When the clusters in WestUS go down, update the ClusterResourcePlacement (CRP) to migrate the applications to other clusters.
-For this tutorial, we will move them to WestEurope.
+In this tutorial, we will move them to Member Cluster 4 and Member Cluster 5, which are located in WestEurope.

-#### Update the CRP for Migration to WestEurope Cluster
+#### Update the CRP for Migration to Clusters in WestEurope
 ```yaml
 apiVersion: placement.kubernetes-fleet.io/v1
 kind: ClusterResourcePlacement